 The Civil Engineer

-Whereas the architect is able to use their creativity to come up with ideas for building designs, it is the job of the civil engineer to turn those ideas into a real life structures.
+Whereas the architect can use their creativity to come up with ideas for building designs, it is the job of the civil engineer to turn those ideas into a real-life structure.
 Civil engineers apply a systematic and practical approach to structural design.

 - Reviewing blueprints and applying various scientific and mathematical applications which can include, but not limited to: